hellboyhha/mlmodel-deployment-using-githubaction-on-azuremlstudio/README.md

 **Kindly take a moment to review the comments in the files.**

 ## GitHub Action Setup
-### Configure Azure Information as Secrets in GitHub Action
+### Configure Azure Crendentials as Secrets in GitHub Action
 - Secrets for this tutorial.
   <img title="ML Deployment Secrets" alt="Alt text" src="/secrets-sample.png">
 - [You can learn more about GitHub Action Secrets in this documentation.](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions)